 This humble seed also contains vitamin B6, zinc, folate, manganese, phosphorus, niacin, and magnesium.

 How to Cook Buckwheat

-Buckwheat is cooked similarly to rice in water and allowing the water to cook off until done.
+Buckwheat is cooked in a very similar way to rice, allowing water to cook off until done.

 Place on high heat until you have boiling water, at which point turn down to a medium heat to simmer.

 Cover pot until water is absorbed and buckwheat fully cooked.